Synthetic Lagrangian Turbulence by Generative Diffusion Models: Methods

-which is identical to the one we implemented in this work.
-It is worth noting that due to the Gaussian form of $p_\theta(\CV_0|\CV_1)$, $L_0$ results in the same loss function as depicted in Eq.~\eqref{eq:loss_simple}.
-Therefore, the optimized loss functions can be expressed as $L_n^{\mathrm{simple}}$, where $n$ ranges from $0$ to $N-1$. \\ \\ {\bf DM architecture and Noise schedule.} The UNet architecture, adopted from \cite{dhariwal2021diffusion}, incorporates the hyperparameters summarized in the table in Fig. \ref{figure:DMarch}(a).
+{\bf DM architecture and Noise schedule.} The UNet architecture we have implemented is one of the most advanced networks described in the literature, demonstrating state-of-the-art performance in image generation \cite{dhariwal2021diffusion}.
+It is capable of extracting the hidden, spatially correlated information that is essential both for image generation and for accomplishing our specific task.
+The details of the architecture, including the hyperparameters, are summarized in the table in Fig. \ref{figure:Figure3}\textbf{a}.
 Each encoder and decoder part consists of five levels.
 Progressing to the next level entails doubling or halving the resolution as one passes through an {\it Upsample} or {\it Downsample} layer, respectively.
 The {\it Depth} parameter controls the number of {\it ResBlocks} with or without {\it AttentionBlocks} at each level.
 Within each level, layers share the same number of features, which can be determined using the {\it Channels} and {\it Channels multiple} parameters from the table.
-In this study, we employed single-head attention. {\it AttentionBlocks} were utilized at levels with resolutions of 250 and 125.
+Attention mechanisms \cite{vaswani2017attention} allow neural networks to prioritize certain regions or features within the data.
+In this study, we employed multi-head attention with four heads. {\it AttentionBlocks} were utilized at levels with resolutions of 250 and 125.
 For the DM-1c model, we utilized $250\times 10^3$ iterations, while $400\times 10^3$ iterations were used for the DM-3c model.
-In each iteration, we sample a batch of training data, assign randomized steps $n$ to each of them, and optimize $L_n^\mathrm{simple}$ across the data batch.
-Fig. \ref{figure:DM_training} shows the training loss as a function of iteration for DM-1c, alongside the fourth-order flatness of samples generated from it at different iteration checkpoints: A, B, and C. Here, C corresponds to the final model.
-It reveals that while the loss rapidly reached a `plateau', it is crucial to continue training for the model convergence.\\
+In each iteration, we sample a batch of training data and assign a random step index $n$ to each sample, then optimize $L_n^\mathrm{simple}$ across the data batch.
+Fig. \ref{figure:Figure6} shows the training loss as a function of iteration for DM-1c, alongside the fourth-order flatness of samples generated from it at different iteration checkpoints: A, B, and C. Here, C corresponds to the final model.
+It reveals that while the loss rapidly reached a `plateau', it is crucial to continue training for the model convergence.
+This is because $\langle L_n^\mathrm{simple}\rangle$ is an average derived from a data batch where each sample is assigned a random $n$, which does not truly represent the inherent loss $L_{CE}$ described in Eq. \eqref{eq:cross_entr}.
+While $L_{CE}$ can be approximated as the summed expectation of $L_n^\mathrm{simple}$ across the training dataset for $0<n\le N$, direct evaluation of $L_{CE}$ is impractical.
+Instead, we rely on examining the statistical properties to measure training progress.\\ Concerning the noise schedule to improve the training and sampling protocols, we explored three different laws and found that the optimal one for our application is given in terms of a tanh-profile, see Fig.~\ref{figure:Figure3}\textbf{b}.
+Indeed, all results shown in the main text and in panels \textbf{c--e} of the same figure have been obtained by following the schedule (tanh6-1):